diskoverdata/diskover-docs/source_files/install_diskoveradmin.md

 ### Overview

 Diskover-Web is nothing without its new Administrator!
-The DiskoverAdmin configuration management user interface will allow us to further configure our Diskover system once it’s up and running.
+The DiskoverAdmin configuration management user interface will allow you to further configure your Diskover system once it’s up and running.

 🟨 &nbsp;Note that DiskoverAdmin must be installed on the same host as Diskover-Web.